NOAA-EPIC/ufs-dev_data_timestamps/README.md

 __Purpose:__

-The purpose of this script is to detect, track, and populate the revisions of the timestamp datasets made to the UFS-WM developemnt branch.
-The data tracker bot is integrated with Jenkins and will later be integrated with another script which will perform the 2 months window shift of datasets to maintain the NOAA development teams' code managers current practice stored and fulfill the stored data requirements.
+The purpose of this script is to detect, track, and populate the revisions of the timestamp datasets made to the UFS-WM development branch.
+It is part of the Data Tracker Bot in Jenkins and will later be integrated with another script which will perform the 2 months window shift of datasets to maintain the NOAA development teams' code managers current practice stored and fulfill the stored data requirements.

 __Capabilities:__